citp/privacy-policy-historical/m/me/med/medifast1.com.md

 Except as set forth in this Privacy Policy or as specifically agreed to by you, Company will not disclose any Personal Data it gathers from you through the Company Websites.
 We will only release Personal Data to third parties: (1) to comply with valid legal requirements such as a law, regulation, search warrant, subpoena or court order; or (2) in special cases, such as a physical threat to you or others.
 In the event that We are legally compelled to disclose your Personal Data to a third party, We will attempt to notify you unless doing so would violate the law or court order.
 In addition, We may disclose Personal Data as described below.

-If you are a Client of **OPTA** VIA, in order to provide you with the products and services you have requested, We may share your Personal Data, including, but not limited to, your name, contact information (such as e-mail, address and phone number), as well as product order history, with your personal **OPTA** VIA Coach and other **OPTA** VIA Coaches in your personal **OPTA** VIA Coach's up line organization.
-However, any payment information you may give to the Company in the course of ordering Our products will only be disclosed to the Company's Client Success Team or Coach Success Team members and will not be available to any third parties for any reason except to comply with valid legal requirements.
+If you are a Client of **OPTA** VIA, in order to provide you with the products and services you have requested, We may share your Personal Data, including, but not limited to, your name, contact information (such as e-mail, address and phone number), as well as product order history, with your personal **OPTA** VIA Coach and other **OPTA** VIA Coaches in your personal **OPTA** VIA Coach’s up line organization.
+However, any payment information you may give to the Company in the course of ordering Our products will only be disclosed to the Company’s Client Success Team or Coach Success Team members and will not be available to any third parties for any reason except to comply with valid legal requirements.
 Coaches who receive your information have agreed not to share your information with any third parties and are obligated to observe the intent of this Privacy Policy under the terms of their Independent **OPTA** VIA Coach Agreement with the Company.

-If you are an **OPTA** VIA Coach, you will receive mentorship, advice and information from your own sponsoring Business Coach and your Business Coach's up line organization.
-To allow such mentorship and communication, We may share your Personal Data as well as other data related to your business with your Business Coach and Coaches in your Business Coach's up line organization.
-In the ordinary course of supporting your business, information about you, as well as product order history may also be shared with your sponsoring Business Coach and your Business Coach's up line organization.
+If you are an **OPTA** VIA Coach, you will receive mentorship, advice and information from your own sponsoring Business Coach and your Business Coach’s up line organization.
+To allow such mentorship and communication, We may share your Personal Data as well as other data related to your business with your Business Coach and Coaches in your Business Coach’s up line organization.
+In the ordinary course of supporting your business, information about you, as well as product order history may also be shared with your sponsoring Business Coach and your Business Coach’s up line organization.
 Coaches who receive your information have agreed not to share your information with any third parties and are obligated to observe the intent of this Privacy Policy under the terms of their Independent **OPTA** VIA Coach Agreement with the Company.

 We periodically share your information, including your personal improvement and weight-loss related information, with Company partners.
-This includes companies that are controlled by, or are under common control with Medifast Inc., Independent Medifast Weight Control Centers, Medifast independent distributors and " **OPTA** VIA Coaches".
+This includes companies that are controlled by, or are under common control with Medifast Inc., Independent Medifast Weight Control Centers, Medifast independent distributors and “ **OPTA** VIA Coaches”.
 These partners use your information to make predictions about your interests and reach out to you with special offers, promotions, advertisements, newsletters, and other materials.
 Where required by law, we will obtain your consent prior to such sharing.

 We also share your information in limited form with third party operations and maintenance contractors who need to use that information in the course of their provision of products or services to the Company.
 These contractors include vendors and suppliers that provide us with technology, services, and/or content related to better operation and maintenance of the Company Websites.
 Access to your Personal Data by these contractors is limited to the information reasonably necessary for the contractor to perform its limited function for the Company Websites.
 We also contractually require that Our operations and maintenance contractors:

-  1. Protect the privacy of your Personal Data consistent with this Privacy Policy
+  1. protect the privacy of your Personal Data consistent with this Privacy Policy
-  2. Not use or disclose your Personal Data for any purpose other than providing us with products and services
+  2. not use or disclose your Personal Data for any purpose other than providing us with products and services

 **_
 * HOW COMPANY HANDLES PRIVACY AND SECURITY INTERNALLY